-Shadows can be extremely powerful components of photographs, they evoke different feelings, and convey different meanings.
-Philosophers from Plato on, perhaps even from earlier time have used shadows as metaphors and written about them.
+Shadows can be extremely powerful components of photographs, they evoke different feelings and convey different meanings.
+Philosophers from Plato on, perhaps even from the earlier time have used shadows as metaphors and written about them.
 They are indeed fascinating, now I am planning to acquire and read Seeing Dark Things by Sorensen.
 The more I thought about the cloud shadows the more special they have become for me.
 Cloud shadows are unlike any other shadow we normally see.
 In fact, photography is as much about the shadows as it is about the light reflecting off surfaces.
 Yes, sometimes the shadow may be so diffuse, so soft we may think that there is no shadow.
 Make no mistake about it, if light strikes an object it must cast a shadow, no matter how soft or diffuse.
 What distinguishes the cloud shadows from the shadows of most objects we see around us (including our own shadow of course) is their continual change and eventual disappearance.
 I do not mean the disappearance of the shadow only, but also, and more emphatically the disappearance of the object that casts the shadow along with the shadow.

 Next time you see a cloud passing over, try to be aware of its shadow and fleeting nature.
 I think you will find it at least fun, if not outright wonderful.